Explore a range of majors and minors with nearly limitless opportunities to launch your career.

 Alverno College alums have access to career counselling for two years after graduation, including job search coaching, resume and cover letter review, interview preparation, grad school planning, and interpretation of vocational instruments.
 To schedule an appointment, please call (414) 382-6010 or visit our career education page.
 In addition, Alverno hosts alum networking breakfasts, job search workshops, and career fairs, all of which provide continuing opportunities for our graduates to build their professional networks and skills.
 To learn more, visit alumnae.alverno.edu.

-The 2018–19 Free Application for Federal Student Aid (FAFSA) was available as of October 1, 2017!
+The 2021–2022 Free Application for Federal Student Aid (FAFSA) is available October 1, 2020.
 Every eligible student is encouraged to file the FAFSA.
 Even if you believe that your income may be too high for federal financial aid, you will still qualify for student loans, and many scholarships and grant programs still require a FAFSA for consideration.
 Students who are graduating by May 2018 only need to submit a FAFSA if they plan to continue onto another degree program.

 Helpful FAFSA filing hints: